Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

+\begin{remark}[PSCLP as a Generalization of SCLP] It should be noted that if $D_{p} = T$, the temporal percentage coverage requirement of target $p$ corresponds to continuous coverage.
+Therefore, PSCLP determines the minimum-cost constellation configuration that delivers continuous coverage over each target $p$.
+Hence, it resembles SCLP. \end{remark}

-\begin{remark}[Mean Percent Coverage] A variation of this formulation is possible if, instead of setting individual temporal percent coverage requirements as in constraints~\eqref{psclp:y_dp} per target $p$, one may impose a \textit {mean spatiotemporal percent coverage} requirement $D$, where $D$ can be obtained by taking the mean of $D_p$ for all $p$ in $\mathcal{P}$.
-In this case, constraints~\eqref{psclp:y_dp} would be replaced by the following constraint:
+\begin{remark}[Mean Percent Coverage] A variation of this formulation is possible if, instead of setting individual temporal percent coverage requirements as in constraints~\eqref{psclp:y_dp} per target $p$, one may impose a \textit {mean spatiotemporal percent coverage} requirement $D \in \mathbb{Z}_{\ge 0}$.
+In this case, constraints~\eqref{psclp:y_dp} are replaced by the following constraint:

 \end{remark}